-Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community, St Anne's Catholic Primary School will request that the post be deleted and will expect this to be actioned promptly.
+Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community (e.g. parent or visitor), St Anne's Catholic Primary School will request that the post be deleted and will expect this to be actioned promptly.